On this page

 Then think about how you want to live in retirement and draw up a new budget.
 ASFA’s Retirement Standard sample budgets may be helpful.

 It’s generally cheaper to live in retirement when you no longer have work-related expenses.
-But you may also want to spend more on things like travel, new hobbies and leisure pursuits.
+But you may also want to spend more on things like travel, new hobbies and leisure pursuits, at least in the early active years.

 Finally, check your desired spending against retirement income from all sources.
-To paraphrase the Charles Dickens character, Mr Micawber: income exceeds spending, result happiness; spending exceeds income, result misery.
+To paraphrase Charles Dickens’ character Mr Micawber: income exceeds spending, result happiness; spending exceeds income, result misery.

 Money isn’t everything but having enough to live the way you choose will make your retirement years much more comfortable, secure and enjoyable.